EnochEnagbem/DATA-STRUCTURES-AND-ALGORITHMS-I-COSC361/LinkedListAssignment/src/com/company/README.md

 The singly linked list is a linear data structure in which each element of the list contains a pointer which points to the next element in the list.
 Each element in the singly linked list is called a node.
 Each node has two components: data and a pointer next which points to the next node in the list.
 The first node of the list is called as head, and the last node of the list is called a tail

 #### OVERVIEW
+This program is an implementation of the singly linked list data structure.

 This program folder contain the following
 - `Main.java`

-    This is the starting point of execution for the program
+    This is the entry point of the program.
 - `LinkedList.java`

-    Contains some linkedlist methods use in the program
+    Contains some linked list methods use in the program
 - `Node.java`

     Blueprint for creating nodes in the program